 Other noteworthy performances: “To Young Canadians” was also featured CBC National’s “Music Monday” broadcast (Monday, May 5, 2014), and at a “Canada Day” performance by 350 singers from across Canada (the “Unisong” Choir), accompanied by Canada’s National Arts Centre Orchestra, on July 1st 2014, National Arts Centre, Ottawa.

 How Brightly Beams the Morning Star!
-(Vancouver: Cypress Music, 2019).
-For SSA(A) or SATB choir with piano or organ accompaniment.
-Dedication: “For the Amadeus Choir of Toronto, in celebration of its 45th anniversary, and of Lydia Adams’ 35 years of inspirational choral leadership”
+(Vancouver: Cypress Music, 2022), for SSA(A) or SATB choir with piano or organ accompaniment.

-A Gallery of Song: Spirit of the Land (Ottawa, Songwright Music, 2002) – SSAA
+A Gallery of Song: Spirit of the Land (Ottawa, Songwright Music, 2002), for SSAA choir

 I. Tangled Garden (J.E.H.
 McDonald);